-When you set up your carrier you are able to choose what type of rate you want to use.
-You can use negotiated rates, listed rates, etc.
+When you set up a live rate carrier you are able to choose what type of rates you want to use.
+You can use negotiated rates, listed rates, retail rates, etc.

 To check the settings on this go to “Carriers” in the lefthand navigation, edit the carrier you want to check, and go to the Account Settings panel.
 We have listed some examples of Carriers with their rate types below.

 - You will find four rate types under the “Customer Classification Code” field:

 - Daily Rates – the listed carrier rates with a small discount for those who ship daily